STUCCO INSPECTIONS BY MICHAEL ANGELO MASONRY, LTD.

 A message to our clients regarding COVID-19:

-Accordingly, we have changed our protocols in compliance with the “Social Distancing” requirements still necessary, as we perform our on-site inspections, to protect our clients, our community and ourselves.
+You may be pleased to know we have changed our protocols in compliance with the “Social Distancing” requirements still necessary, as we perform our on-site inspections, to protect our clients, our community and ourselves.

 While our invasive testing is always performed on the EXTERIOR surfaces of the home, we routinely request access to the INTERIOR of the home to view any unfinished spaces in Attics and Basement, to identify the substrate to which the Stucco/EIFS system has been applied.